 During the Botox for TMJ procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
 The procedure only takes about five minutes for each side.
 Most patients notice a reduction in muscle soreness the very next day.
 Treatments are progressive and typically last about three months.
 Keeping the muscle weak for a prolonged period of time makes it likely that patients will break the habit of grinding when they are stressed.
 Some patients only require a couple of treatments to completely break the cycle of bruxism and not need Botox treatments again.

 Other patients need more treatments to break the cycle.
 During an initial consultation, Dr. Rivkin will evaluate your individual needs and provide you with treatment options.
 Each individual case is unique and requires a customized dosage of Botox.
 Dr. Rivkin is experienced in determining the proper dosage necessary for each individual patient.
-To find out if Botox injections are the best treatment option for teeth grinding, call Westside Aesthetics at 310-443-5273 and schedule an appointment with Dr. Rivkin at his clinic.
+To find out if Botox injections are the best treatment option for teeth grinding, call Westside Aesthetics at 310-443-5273 or contact us online and schedule an appointment with Dr. Rivkin at his clinic.
 You do not have to suffer from bruxism any longer.